DimitarSD/netlify-analytics-api-docs/docs/bandwidth.md

 - **from:** start of the period, represented in UNIX timestamp in milliseconds
 - **to:** end of the period, represented in UNIX timestamp in milliseconds
-- **timezone:** the timezone in which the date/time should be returned
+- **timezone:** the timezone in which the date/time should be returned; the property is optional and it can be skipped
 - **account_id:** the account id; the property is optional and it can be skipped.
 However, the response will return `0` for `accountBandwidth`
 - **resolution:** it takes either of two values `hour` or `range`